How much does an ecommerce website cost, though?

 With that in mind, your CMS is an important decision that you should consider carefully.
 Look through what every company offers, consider your future plans, and go with the option that makes the most sense — even if it costs a little more than you'd like.

-Additional ecommerce website costs to consider
+5 ongoing ecommerce website costs to budget for

 We'll dive into these costs below so you can be sure you're 100% prepared for how much an ecommerce website costs.